Home Programme Speakers Publication About Enquiry

 At the same time, significant uncertainties and risks persist.
 Technical and operational challenges of transporting large quantities of liquefied CO₂, environmental concerns about marine ecosystems, legal uncertainties surrounding cross-border shipments, and liability issues in case of leaks remain open questions.
 Existing international legal frameworks, such as the London Protocol and the United Nations Convention on the Law of the Sea, provide a starting point, but the regulation of CCS remains fragmented.

-Against this backdrop, the Faculty of Law at Lund University, in collaboration with the Department of Law at the School of Business, Economics and Law, University of Gothenburg, convenes this international conference dedicated to the legal, governance, and liability aspects of carbon capture and storage at sea.
+Against this backdrop, the Faculty of Law at Lund University, in collaboration with the Department of Law at the School of Business, Economics and Law, University of Gothenburg, convened this international conference dedicated to the legal, governance, and liability aspects of carbon capture and storage at sea.

-Conference Themes
+Conference Panels

 01